 In the World Winter Swimming Championships in Bled in February 2020 and I came 3rd in the 200m freestyle, 2nd in the 100 freestyle and 5th in the 1km event in a very competitive Age Group B.

 The Outdoor Swimming Company was started by Caroline Saxon who has a well-established swimming CV.

 I also swim in the summer and I have completed many longer distance swims.
 I was part of a trio who pioneered a route in the Bristol Channel from the Prince of Wales Bridge to Clevedon Pier.
 I have also swum round St Mary’s, Isles of Scilly, completed the Thames Marathon 14km swim four times, and also guided my own long distance routes of the UK rivers and lakes.
-I have some incredibly exciting swims in the pipeline for the future such as being a team member for the British team to conquer the swim from the Farallon Islands to San Francisco.

 Over the years, I have helped numerous swimmers from very nervous beginners to Channel Swimmers to competitive triathletes and ice swimmers.
 I understand what it is like to have irrational fears and how to conquer them.
 In 2020, I finally defeated my fear of very large waves following a bad experience in my youth.
 I understand what it feels like to swim in both really warm and icy water, and I empathise with people who are extremely nervous because I have been there.

 My swimming dreams are to swim in Antarctica, Argentina and Chile as well as swimming the Bering Strait.
 I like to pioneer my own routes and swim away from the unusual ‘bucket list’ swims.
 Swimming has taken me to some phenomenal places: Bavaria, Montenegro, Albania, Slovenia, Russia, and many beautiful spots around the UK.